andyw8/ruby-kata-template/README.md

 ## Example Keybindings for VS Code

-It's highly recommended to have your editor configured so you can trigger a test from the keyboard.
+It's highly recommended to configured your editor to allowed a test to be triggered from the keyboard.

-If you don't already have something configured, you can copy the configuration below into your `keybindings.json`.
+If you don't already have a solution, you can copy the configuration below into your `keybindings.json`.

 ```json
   {